PostgREST/postgrest/api.rst

 Embedded Filters and Order
 --------------------------

 Embedded tables can be filtered and ordered similarly to their top-level counterparts.
-To to do so prefix the query parameters with the name of the embedded table.
-For instance to order the actors in each film:
+To do so, prefix the query parameters with the name of the embedded table.
+For instance, to order the actors in each film:

 .. code-block:: http